 “You can, I’ve seen you.
 I believe,” Avril insisted.

 “No, silly, that’s not what I mean.”
-Zin’s radiant smile was so out of place that even the bondsan exchanged confused looks.
+Zin’s radiant smile was so out of place that even the bondsan exchanged puzzled looks.

 Avril glanced at Thorn, wondering why the first-sworn was letting her speak at all, but his attention returned to Zin, and as he looked away from Thorn, he realized everybody was transfixed by her.
 Zin’s smile was a balm against his injuries.
 It was only a temporary relief, and more pain would follow for both of them, but in that instant, it didn’t matter, and Avril took strength and comfort from this strange, beautiful woman’s presence.